 You have to submit your claim within 2 years from the date of an assault that left you injured to make a claim through the CICA.
 That said, time limits can be extended when exceptional circumstances apply.

-If you were making the claim against the defendant instead of through the CICA your time limits would be longer.
+If you were making the claim against the defendant instead of through the CICA your time limit would be longer.
 Generally three years.

 If you are unsure as to whether you still have time to submit a claim to the Criminal Injuries Compensation Authority, please contact a member of our team who would be happy to assess your case before advising you on how best to go forward.